-The specs as well as the performance is comparable to the Zotac GTX 1070.
+The specs as well as the performance are comparable to the Zotac GTX 1070.
 Based on the 14 Nm GCN architecture, the vega 56 features a boost clock speed of up to 1611 Mhz paired with 8 GB of HBM2 video memory.

 You can expect similar performance as the GTX 1070, so the Vega 56 can easily handle AAA titles of 2020.

 At the time of writing this, a refurbished MSI Radeon VEGA 56 is listed on New Egg for $299.
-That being said, you’d find a lot less VEGA 56 GPUs in the second-hand market as compared to its GTX counterpart.
+That being said, you’d find a lot fewer VEGA 56 GPUs in the second-hand market as compared to its GTX counterpart.

-From one video game connoisseur to another, we understand how important a smooth, lag-free and high-resolution performance of a game is.
+From one video game connoisseur to another, we understand how important a smooth, lag-free, and high-resolution performance of a game is.
 You don’t need a hefty debt on your head to enjoy video games.
 Thus, any of the above-mentioned modest yet powerful GPUs can play pretty much any game in 2020 at 1080p and at least 30 FPS.

 That being said, do not pour all your money into the GPU.
-An ideal gaming rig depends on just as much on CPU, memory, and proper cooling as it does on GPU.
+An ideal gaming rig depends just as much on CPU, memory, and proper cooling as it does on GPU.
 So budget your rig accordingly and once you’re all set, GAME ON!